elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 This function takes in four arguments:

 * The supervisor we want to use to supervise the task.
-This can be passed in as a tuple of `{SupervisorName, remote_node_name}` in order to execute the task on the remote node.
+This can be passed in as a tuple of `{SupervisorName, remote_node_name}` in order to supervise the task on the remote node.
 * The name of the module on which we want to execute a function
 * The name of the function we want to execute
 * Any arguments that need to be supplied to that function

-Out chatting application is pretty simple.
-It sends messages to remote nodes and remote nodes respond to those messages by `IO.put`-ing them out to the STDOUT of the remote node.
+Out Chat application is pretty simple.
+It sends messages to remote nodes and remote nodes respond to those messages by `IO.puts`-ing them out to the STDOUT of the remote node.

 First, let's define a function, `receive_message`, that we want our task to execute on a remote node.